vinotieno/BASIC-SQL-QUERIES-TO-ADVANCE-LEVEL/README.md

      You need calculations within each group while keeping all rows.
      You want running totals, ranking, or comparisons without grouping rows together.
      You need window functions like SUM(), AVG(), RANK(), DENSE_RANK(), ROW_NUMBER().

+ # Day 9 of Learning Advance Sql Queries

+## SUBQUERY
+      A subquery (also known as a nested query or inner query) is a query inside another SQL query.
+      It is used to retrieve data that will be used in the main query.

+      Types:
+      Single-row subquery: Returns one value (e.g., =, <, >, <=, >=, <>)
+      Multi-row subquery: Returns multiple values (e.g., IN, ANY, ALL) Correlated subquery: Depends on the outer query for each row processed Nested subquery: A subquery within another subquery.

+      When to Use a Subquery:
+      When retrieving data for filtering (WHERE, HAVING).
+      When computing aggregate values for comparisons.
+      When using a subquery instead of multiple joins (in some cases).

+# Day 9 of Learning Advance Sql Queries

+## STRING FUNCTION
+     SQL provides several string functions to manipulate text data.
+     These functions are useful for formatting, searching, extracting, replacing, and modifying strings.

+     Function:Description::Example:Output
+     1.LEN() / LENGTH():
+     Returns the length of a string:
+     SELECT LEN('Hello');	5

+     2.LOWER():
+     Converts text to lowercase
+     SELECT LOWER('SQL Functions');	sql functions

+     3.UPPER()
+     Converts text to uppercase
+     SELECT UPPER('Hello');	HELLO

+     4.LTRIM()
+     Removes leading spaces
+     SELECT LTRIM(' Hello');	'Hello'

+     5.RTRIM()
+     Removes trailing spaces
+     SELECT RTRIM('Hello ');	'Hello'

+     6.TRIM()
+     Removes both leading & trailing spaces
+     SELECT TRIM(' Hello ');	'Hello'

+     7.SUBSTRING()
+     Extracts a portion of a string
+     SELECT SUBSTRING('Database', 1, 4);	'Data'

+     8.LEFT()
+     Returns the left part of a string
+     SELECT LEFT('SQL Functions', 3);	'SQL'

+     9.RIGHT()
+     Returns the right part of a string
+     SELECT RIGHT('Functions', 4);	'tions'

+     10.CHARINDEX()
+     Finds position of a substring
+     SELECT CHARINDEX('a', 'Database');	2

+     11.PATINDEX()
+     Finds pattern in a string
+     SELECT PATINDEX('%b%', 'Database');	5

+     12.REPLACE()
+     Replaces part of a string
+     SELECT REPLACE('SQL is cool', 'cool', 'awesome');	'SQL is awesome'

+     13.STUFF()
+     Deletes and inserts text in a string
+     SELECT STUFF('Hello', 2, 3, 'i');	'Hi'

+     14.CONCAT()
+     Joins multiple strings
+     SELECT CONCAT('SQL ', 'Functions');	'SQL Functions'

+      When to Use String Functions:
+      - Cleaning & formatting text data
+      - Searching & extracting specific text patterns
+      - Concatenating multiple string values
+      - Replacing, trimming, or masking sensitive data.